The Factors

 Spirit

-Transient Hypofrontality
+Definition: Transient Hypofrontality

 Transient Hypofrontality refers to a temporary reduction in activity within the prefrontal cortex, which is associated with higher cognitive functions such as planning and decision-making.
 This neurophysiological condition reallocates cognitive resources to enhance sensory and motor processing, often facilitating states of flow and immersion during intense physical or creative activities.